 Here’s the hopeful truth about what is the hardest stage of menopause: it’s temporary.
 Once you cross into postmenopause, that 12-month mark without a period, most women experience significant relief as hormones stabilize at new, lower levels.

-The lifestyle habits you build during late perimenopause serve you beautifully in postmenopause and beyond.
-That morning walk becomes a cherished routine.
-The Mediterranean-style eating supports heart and brain health long-term.
-The stress management practices enhance overall well-being for years to come.
+The lifestyle habits you develop during late perimenopause serve you beautifully in postmenopause and beyond.
+That morning walk becomes a cherished routine; the Mediterranean-style supports heart and brain health. management practices enhance overall well-being for years to come.

 Understanding perimenopause vs menopause and postmenopause helps you recognize that you’re moving toward a phase many women describe as liberating.
 No more periods.
 No pregnancy concerns.
 Often, renewed clarity about what truly matters in life.